 - If you are a tenant, your landlord should arrange an annual gas safety check for any fixed appliances.
 If your landlord is failing to provide this, report them to your local authority.

 Priority Services Register

 The Priority Services Register is a free support service to help people in vulnerable situations.
 Energy suppliers and network operators offer it.
 Each keeps their own register.
 You need to contact your energy supplier or network operator to get on it.

 Find out more about Electricity North West's Extra Care Register (external website) (the new name for their Priority Services Register).

 Fit and test your alarms

-Ensure you have a working smoke alarm on every level of your home and a heat alarm in your kitchen.
-We also recommend a carbon monoxide alarm in rooms where you have a fixed combustion appliance (such as a gas fire, gas boiler, log burner or open fireplace).
+Ensure you have a working smoke alarm (internal webpage) on every level of your home and a heat alarm in your kitchen.
+We also recommend a carbon monoxide alarm (internal webpage) in rooms where you have a fixed combustion appliance (such as a gas fire, gas boiler, log burner or open fireplace).

 If you are spending the majority of your time in fewer rooms, to save on heating your whole home, also make sure you have a working smoke alarm in the rooms you use most.

 - If you are a tenant, your landlord (unless they are excluded) must ensure that at least one smoke alarm is provided on each storey of your home, where there is a room used as living accommodation.